rejth/infinite-canvas-x/README.md

 # 🎨 2D Rendering Engine + Whiteboard X

 I'm passionate about the low-level rendering technologies used by graphic editors, design tools, geo-maps, and virtual whiteboards.
-This is my implementation of a design tool / virtual whiteboard built with a homegrown 2D rendering engine.
+This is my implementation of a graphic editor / virtual whiteboard built with a homegrown 2D rendering engine (CPU-based).

 The rendering engine is built with **zero dependencies** using pure Canvas API and math.
 The application itself is built with React and serves to demonstrate the capabilities of the engine.

-I plan to rewrite the rendering part of the canvas with C++ or Rust in the future, as well as use more low-level rendering technologies for 2D graphics with GPU acceleration, and eventually turn this project into a WebGL/WebGPU + WASM rendering engine to achieve better performance and experience.
+I plan to rewrite the rendering part of the canvas with Rust in the future, as well as use more low-level rendering technologies for 2D graphics with GPU acceleration, and eventually turn this project into a Rust + WASM + WebGPU rendering engine to achieve better performance and experience.

 <img width="1400" height="929" alt="image" src="https://github.com/user-attachments/assets/ba8751be-390a-4704-aea5-2db90e8bc9e9" />